DeepRank/3D-Vac/README.md

 ```
 sbatch 2_generate_features.sh
 ```
+IMPORTANT NOTE: the path to the .csv with the targets needs to be changed in threshold_classification.py, line 15.

 * Build db4 output files into h5out (the path is hardcoded)
 * The list of features and targets can be modified inside the file.
 More information available on https://deeprank.readthedocs.io/en/latest/tutorial2_dataGeneration.html